carbon-design-system/carbon/packages/components/docs/sass.md

     margin-top: rem(3px);
   }

-  // Remove spacing above collection of checkboxes if label is present .#{$prefix}--label + .#{$prefix}--form-item.#{$prefix}--checkbox-wrapper {
+  // Shift collection of checkboxes up if label is present
+  // to account for the 2px top margin for the first checkbox .#{$prefix}--label + .#{$prefix}--form-item.#{$prefix}--checkbox-wrapper {
-    margin-top: 0;
+    margin-top: -#{$carbon--spacing-01};
   }

   // Spacing below collection of checkboxes